3.5-min. red light at I-74 annoys QC drivers

 “Now that the merge has been eliminated on the bridge, we’ve tweaked it slightly to reduce the [Grant Street] delay, but the volumes are still much heavier coming off the bridge when compared to Grant Street.”

-Some Grant Street motorists say they have experienced far longer waits at the intersection by having to wait for more than one green cycle in order to make the turn.
+Some motorists say they have experienced far longer waits at the intersection by having to wait for more than one light cycle in order to make the turn.

 “I've gotten stuck there for over 12 minutes because when the light does turn green only a couple cars get thru before it turns red and you sit again and again,” Kathy Jahn commented on KWQC’s Facebook page.